YeeticusFinch/Antistasi-Plus---Fancy-Factions/README.md

 Title says it all, this is a modification of the Chernarus Antistasi PLUS mission, with a couple factions added:

+# How to add factions
+- add rebel, invader, and occupier templates to \Templates\NewTemplates
+- add init parameters in \functions\init\initParams.sqf and \MissionDescription\params.hpp
+- add mod detection in \Templates\detector.sqf
+- make it so it chooses teh right faction with \Templates\selector.sqf
+- there might be more we have to do, this is all I know so far

 ## Star Wars - Empire Era

 ### Occupant Faction: Empire [Opposition mod]